 Nemophila menziesii ‘Frosty Blue’ – photo Typical baby blue eyes has those incredible baby blue flowers in spring set among green leaves with silver spots.
 This seed strain produces many plants with all silver leaves as well as the typical silver spotted ones.
 Annual, and shows up well in the shade.

-Perideridia kelloggii – Slender perennial with divided leaves puts up flower stems to 3′ which carry heads of white flowers.
-Blooms with the hayfield tarweeds in midsummer.
-20 seeds
+Perideridia kelloggii – photo Yampah.
+Slender perennial with divided leaves puts up flower stems to 3′ which carry umbels of white flowers that feed butterflies.
+Larval host for anise swallowtail.
+Blooms in midsummer.
+30 seeds

 Phacelia bolanderi – photo Light lilac blue flowers are held on spreading stems over softly hairy, gray green leaves.
 Effect is subtle, but very pleasing.
 Good perennial plant for dry shade.